Oil furnaces are important to keep you and your family warm and cozy during the winter months. So what do you do if your furnace starts acting up?

 You can push the ignitor button multiple times; however, if it does not light up, it means that the sensor is dirty or faulty and you need to replace it.

-What Can I Do If My Oil Furnace Won’t Fire?
+What Can I Do if My Oil Furnace Won’t Fire?

 One of the most common problems with oil furnaces is that sometimes they fail to turn up.
 If you are having trouble with your oil furnace, then there are a few things that you need to check before calling in a professional.

-- Check the Thermostat - If your furnace is not turning on, the thermostat has likely lost its programming, reset, or just been set on the wrong setting.
+If your furnace is not turning on, the thermostat has likely lost its programming, reset, or just been set on the wrong setting.
 Set your thermostat 10° above the current temperature to check if the system turns on.
 Also, make sure that the system is set to the ‘heat’ position.

-- Check the Oil - Lack of fuel is a common reason why your furnace won’t turn on.
+Lack of fuel is a common reason why your furnace won’t turn on.
 Check your top-mount fuel level gauge to ensure that you have enough oil left in your tank.
 If you let your tank go below ¼ of its capacity, you might run the risk of running out of fuel before your next delivery.

-- Check the Breaker - Make sure that both the service switch and the switch at the basement entry are on.
+Make sure that both the service switch and the switch at the basement entry are on.
 Check the breaker panel to see if the power was interrupted.
 Verify that no one is doing any electrical work in your home before turning the breakers back on.

-- Check the Drain Pipe - Water removed from the air by the HVAC system collects in drain pans.
+Water removed from the air by the HVAC system collects in drain pans.
 A triggered float switch can prevent your furnace from turning on if this pan is full.
 In such a case, throw away the water and make sure that the drain pan is clear.

-- Check the Air Filter - Dirty air filters are another common reason that could prevent your furnace from turning on.
+Dirty air filters are another common reason that could prevent your furnace from turning on.
 Replace your air filter if it is dirty or clogged.
 Also, make sure that all the registers are open.

 If your furnace still fails to turn up, then do not hesitate to call a professional to evaluate the problem.